KDE/kdewin-installer/readme.txt

    be prefixed src/<package>-<version> - repackaging of the related package will help
 -  packager: stripping of dll's which are in use results in deleting the related dll.
    Please make sure no one uses a dll when using the -strip option
+-  installer: installing dll's which are in use cancels installing of the related package

 TODO
 ====